nemo0622/pokeemerald-expansion/README.md

         - Eternal Flower Floette gift event
             - Reward for something (lol) in Péntepetal City
         - Cabin (secret base) decor shops!
-            - Decor merchants in EVERY POKEMART selling some area-themed stuff (ex: decor merchant in Pythios Town selling candle decor from Zaebucca's Decoration & Furniture tileset)
-            - Large shop in Sofos City or another city dedicated to decorations?
+            - Large shop in Péntepetal City, along with smaller market spot in Sofos City
             - Replace dolls of Pokémon not in Ilios region: marked in include/constants/decorations.h with "// Needs Replacement" comment
             - Can also add more decorations: see include/constants/decorations.h for list
             - Make Silver Shield, Gold Shield, and Glass Ornament decorations into rewards fit to Ilios Region! (idea: replace Shields with Opal Fossil and Shocking Relic, based on Opalized fossils and the Antikythera Mechanism.
 Replace Glass Ornament with a statue sprite)